Getting started with OpenTelemetry

 What is OpenTelemetry?

-OpenTelemetry (OTel) is an industry-standard, open-source observability framework designed to create and manage telemetry data-Metrics, Traces, and Logs.
-It provides a unified set of APIs and libraries that allow you to instrument your applications once and send the data to any backend, such as FusionReactor Cloud.
+OpenTelemetry (OTel) is an industry-standard, open-source observability framework designed to create and manage telemetry data: Metrics, Traces, and Logs.
+It provides a unified set of APIs and libraries that allow you to instrument your applications once and send the data to any backend.

 By adopting OpenTelemetry, you avoid vendor lock-in and gain deep visibility into the performance and health of your distributed systems.